shlomif/shlomif-tech-diary/joss-whedon-accusations-and-advice.md

 resenting one another) arbitrators .
-Yes, it will be a legal and "ethical" minefield, but I'd bet it'd be easier to follow and more entertaining than [Tolkien's "Lord of the Rings"](https://en.wikipedia.org/wiki/The_Lord_of_the_Rings) was even shortly after it was written.
+Yes, it will be a legal and "ethical" minefield, but I'd bet it'd be easier to follow and more entertaining than [Tolkien's "Lord of the Rings"](https://en.wikipedia.org/wiki/The_Lord_of_the_Rings) was even shortly after LotR was written.

 This has several implications: